HomePittsburgh: A Geek HistoryPittsburgh and World War II: We Can Do It!

 Pittsburgh and World War II: We Can Do It!

 World War II was arguably the greatest tragedy in the history of the human race.
 From Europe to the Pacific Ocean, the planet was engulfed in a battle that raged for over half a decade, leaving millions of dead in its wake and destruction on a scale never before imagined.
-The Senator John Heinz History Center in Pittsburgh paid tribute to the men and women who sacrificed their lives in that struggle, as well as the role the region played in the ultimate fight for freedom, with its We Can Do It! exhibit, on display from April 25, 2015, until January 3, 2016.
+In 2015, the Senator John Heinz History Center in Pittsburgh paid tribute to the men and women who sacrificed their lives in that struggle – as well as the role the region played in the ultimate fight for freedom – with its We Can Do It! exhibit, which premiered in April and remained on display through the end of the year.

 An estimated 1.25 million Pennsylvanians served in the armed forces during World War II, with 175,000 of that number coming from the Pittsburgh region.
 The Steel City did more than contribute to the millions of men and women who fought overseas, however, as its manufacturing might likewise played a key role in the outcome of the conflict.